Solale5/BankApp/backend/readme.md

 ##

-#### Get the information of a all accounts
+#### Get the information of all accounts

 - ##### Endpoint: host//api/clients/me/accounts/
 - ##### Request Type: GET
 - ##### Required request information:
-- Authorization Token returned when you logged in must be provided in the header section of the request.
+  Authorization Token returned when you logged in must be provided in the header section of the request.
 - #### Response of the request:
   All accounts infomation under the currently loggedin user will be returned on success.